 Wicahpi Koyaka Tiospaye’s mission strives to re-establish and foster the understanding of Indigenous cultural traditions.
 The Tiospaye motto is “WE ARE THE ANCESTORS OF TOMORROW” to remind us that our actions today transcend into the future.

-Please take a moment to meet the current grantee cohort:
+Please take a moment to meet the 2021 grantee cohort:

 - Abundant Beginnings: To nurture 300 young children through an eco-justice curriculum that deepens their relationship with nature in a culturally relevant learning context.

-- Acta non Verba: To annually provide at least 150 East Oakland low-income youth of color and their families with ongoing, safe, hands-on, nature-based experiences
+- Acta non Verba Youth Urban Farm Project: To annually provide at least 150 East Oakland low-income youth of color and their families with ongoing, safe, hands-on, nature-based experiences

 - Amah Mutsun Land Trust: To engage Native youth in the preservation of open spaces, animal, plant, and wildlife in the coastal territories of the Mutsun and Awaswas peoples.